 Asparagus Parmesan Salad with Pickled Shallots is beautiful and delicious for spring and summer.
 It’s made with a handful of simple ingredients and is overflowing with flavor!You know how you can’t stop eating a bowl of chocolate-covered pretzels?
 (I can only assume that happens to you, too.)

 Well, have you ever been served a salad you simply can’t stop eating — in the same way?!
 This happens to me with both sweet and savory foods — and trust me, it’s better if it’s this salad than the pretzels! 😉

-Every bite is a beautiful combination of textures and flavors– crisp, crunchy, soft, sweet, salty and tangy.
+Every bite of this asparagus parmesan salad is a beautiful combination of textures and flavors– crisp, crunchy, soft, sweet, salty and tangy.
 Oh my!Did you add the sliced shallots to their marinade yet?
 For the Lime-Pickled Shallots?
 Those are an integral ingredient in this bundle of deliciousness!

-- About 3 ounces mixed baby greens washed and dried
+- 3 ounces mixed baby greens, washed and dried

 - 3/4 cup shaved Parmesan cheese